veterparga/veterparga.github.io/content/authors/admin/_index.md

     summary: |
       Completed postgraduate teacher training at the world’s top university for education studies, including two semesters of in-school teaching.
 Conducted pedagogy research on conceptual learning and exploration in physics through energy models.

       Was awarded Qualified Teacher Status by the UK Teacher Regulation Agency.
+To this day I keep up with the latest in education technology.
   - area: MSci in Physics, Minor in Neuroscience
     institution: University College London (Institute of Child Health)
     date_start: 2013-09-01